Great Yarmouth

 Today Great Yarmouth is known as a popular seaside

-However, historically, Yarmouth was a highly strategic
+However, historically, Yarmouth was a strategically

 port controlling the entrances to the rivers Bure, Yare